How can you prove your clietn is the zen master they say they are? PR Pro Debbie Smith goes in search for those elusive proof points.

 I saw this tweet from Tom Knowles a few weeks ago, And it stayed with me.
 I see this type of thing all the time.
 Paragraphs beyond paragraphs of long clunky words with no clear explanation as to what it is they are trying to say.You can spend what seems like an age watching a company description going around the various the heads and powers that be of a company.
 I know this as I’ve worked in-house too.
 Everyone wants to add their own point of view, something that makes them feel that they played a part in the creation of the copy.
 But in doing so, adding a long word here and a bit of jargon there, we can completely lose all sense of what we’re trying to say.

-It’s seven years this month since I walked away from the big West End PR agency to set up office in the dining room, buy a domain name and a dog.
+It’s seven years this month since Sam Howard walked away from the big West End PR agency to set up office in her dining room, buy a domain name, and a dog.

 |You got you a seven-year itch goin’ on?|

-In that time working life has evolved from lone PR freelancer to freelance collaborator, to creating a collective and now to running our (cloud-based) PR agency that continues to grow at around 25% a year.
+In that time working life has evolved from lone PR, to freelance collaborator, to creating a collective and now to running our (cloud-based) PR agency that continues to grow at around 25% a year.

 So what does the seventh year herald?
 Am I going to get itchy feet and chuck it all in to become a landscape gardener, a masseuse or apply for Bake-Off?
 Or should I consider taking a back seat and let the team take the strain?

-As Holly’s three-year PR degree draws to an end and the student loan looms large, she asks: Was it worth it?
+As Holly Mercer’s three year PR degree draws to an end and the student loan looms large, she asks: Was it really worth it?